thekalinga/thekalinga.in/about.md

 ![Photo]({{site.baseurl}}/assets/images/me.png){: .shadow}

-Hi, I am Ashok Koyi
+Hi, I am Ashok Koyi.
+I live in Bangalore, India.

 I am the founder of [1Ton Technologies](https://1ton.in){:target="\_blank"}.
-I am also a [Java](https://java.com) Programmer with about 12 years of experience with major chunk of experience in Server side programming
+I am also a [Java](https://java.com) Programmer with about 12 years of experience with major chunk of experience in Server side programming.

 This is my home on the internet where I share my learning experiences, experiments & opinions/rants on technology, society, economy & corruption.
-You are welcome to criticize my views/opinions with facts
+You are welcome to criticize my views/opinions with facts.

 I have built production grade applications using